 - Vitamins B12 and folate are important for prevention of megaloblastic anemia and for good health in general.
-The only natural dietary sources of B12 are animal products, such as meats, dairy products, eggs, and fish (clams and oily fish are very high in B12).
-As is the case with other B vitamins, however, B12 is added to commercial dried cereals.
-The recommended daily allowance (RDA) for adults is 2.4 mcg a day.
-Older people may have trouble absorbing natural vitamin B12 and require the more easily absorbed synthetic form of B12 from fortified foods or supplements.
+Dietary sources of B12 are animal products, such as meats, dairy products, eggs, and fish (clams and oily fish are very high in B12).
+Vitamin B12 is not found in plant foods.
+As is the case with other B vitamins, B12 is added to fortified commercial dried cereals.

 - Folate is found in avocado, bananas, orange juice, cold cereal, asparagus, fruits, green, leafy vegetables, dried beans and peas, and yeast.
-The synthetic form, folic acid, is now added to commercial grain products.
+The synthetic form, folic acid, is added to commercial grain products.
 Vitamins are usually made from folic acid, which is about twice as potent as folate.
-The recommended daily amount of folic acid or folate for teenagers and adults is 400 mcg.
-Women who are pregnant need 600 mcg per day and women who are breastfeeding need 500 mcg daily.

 Click the icon to see an image of sources of vitamin B9.